KarlWasson/Dark-Portfolio-Template-11ty-Personal-Site/posts/freddy.md

 layout: layouts/post.njk
 image: /img/w3images/Freddy-Flat.jpg
 ---
-Canadian denim company, Naked & Famous, engaged my creative copywriting services for their partnership with Wes Craven’s 1984 Horror Classic *A Nightmare on Elm Street*.
+Canadian denim company, Naked & Famous engaged my creative copywriting services for their partnership with Wes Craven's 1984 Horror Classic *A Nightmare on Elm Street*.

 As the creative copywriter on the project, I was tasked with telling the *A Nightmare On Elm Street x Naked & Famous Denim* story while highlighting the product's USPs.